bradfrost/atomic-design/chapter-1.md

 ### Visually repaired
 Not only is modularity infiltrating the code side of style on the Web, it’s totally revolutionizing how visual designers approach modern Web design.

-As the number of viewports and environments proliferate, it’s not feasible to produce static mockups of every page on a Web experience.
+As the number of viewports and environments proliferate, it’s quickly becoming untenable to produce static mockups of every page on a Web experience.
 As Stephen Hay quipped, presenting fully baked Photoshop comps “is the most effective way to show your clients what their website will never look like.”

 That’s not to say static design tools like Photoshop and Sketch aren’t important.
 Far from it!
 But it’s in the way we use these tools that has changed dramatically.
 While creating hundreds of full-on comps isn’t realistic, these static tools excel at providing a playground to establish what Andrew Clarke calls “design atmosphere”: